seemantshekhar43/nutrifact/README.md

 - Flutter (Dart)
 - Java

+## Problem Statement
+One of the challenges most manufacturers face while packaging their products is ensuring all relevant information is available on the labels.
+For this challenge, the participants can take any leading soft drink brand and perform OCR on the text, extract information from the same and then check whether key information is present or not.
+For this challenge the user should extract information like quantity, ingredients etc.
+Create an OCR system which works on major soft drink brands pet bottles/cans and checks for these entities.
+- Manufacturer’s details
+-  Ingredients
+-  Nutritional Facts
+-  Quantity
+-  Caffeine present or not.

 ## Features
 - Take picture of manufactured  item.
 - Apply OCR to extract nutrient information, ingredients and presence of caffeine.